randomcodedoodles/The_Art_of_Fashion_vbase/README.md

 be found at https://invis.io/92U5LEC4HFW.
 The mobile design can be found at https://invis.io/7HU5N51T4US.

 A REST API that had been created is used in this App.
-Its root URL is https://interview- assessment.api.avamae.co.uk, and documentation for its endpoints can be found at https://interview-assessment.api.avamae.co.uk/index.html.
+Its root URL is https://interview-assessment.api.avamae.co.uk, and documentation for its endpoints can be found at https://interview-assessment.api.avamae.co.uk/index.html.

 The design has three pages: